 Also, in theory, by keeping hydrated correctly you shouldn’t need to go to the toilet as much.
 I’m not sure I agree with this, I felt like I was going about 10 times a day, haha.
 But knowing I had plenty of water to drink gave me the confidence to keep myself hydrated.

 Where Did I Fill the Bottle Up?

 Although I had confidence in the filtration system of the bottle I would still stick to my own rules for filling up water in the bottle.
 I would look for free-flowing streams and water sources, ideally filling up at the highest point on the walk.

 Due to how you have to fill the water bottle up I found it was easier to use mini waterfalls or find streams that trickled over rocks to allow a tap directly into the bottle.
-If you are trying to fill up from a very shallow stream then the chances are you’ll only get a bottle that’s half full.
+If you are filling up from a shallow stream, you’ll only get a bottle that’s half full.

 In addition, to streams which was my main source as they trickled across the paths on many occasions, I also filled up from rivers and even a Loch in Scotland.

 How to Find a Water Source?

 The obvious way of finding a water source to fill your bottle is to look on an OS map, look at where the blue lines intersect your footpath, or if they don’t cross then see where the closest one to the path is.